airspeed-velocity/asv/docs/source/using.rst

   need, that is the recommended method.
 See :ref:`environments` for more information.

+- ``matrix``: Dependencies you want to preinstall into the environment where benchmarks are run.

 The rest of the values can usually be left to their defaults, unless you want to benchmark against multiple versions of Python or multiple versions of third-party dependencies.